The Need for Accurate and Credible Reports

 The principle of Materiality Competency Transparency

-Reporting referring to KCMI Code: 2011 and other Guides that have been successfully implemented in that world are based on the Transparency - Materiality - Competence Platform, which can be explained as follows:
+Reporting referring to KCMI Code: 2011 and other Guides that have been successfully implemented in that world are based on the principle of Transparency - Materiality - Competence Platform, which can be explained as follows:

 - Transparency Principle Requires that in order to understand the report, the reader of the Public Report is treated with sufficient information with a clear presentation and does not provide a confusing understanding, and the report reader is not misled.